-It is essential for all students to be in school on time, every day and uphold the school mission and ideals.
-It is a privilege to represent your school as a student athlete and as such you will be expected to adhere to the following code of conduct.
+All students need to be in school on time and uphold the school's mission and ideals every day.
+Representing your school as a student-athlete is a privilege, and the expectation is that you adhere to the following code of conduct.